Bridget Riley: Recognition

 In 1963, Riley was awarded the AICA Critics Prize as well as the John Moores, Liverpool Open Section Prize.
 A year later, she received a Peter Stuyvesant Foundation Travel bursary.
 In 1968, she received an International Painting Prize at the Venice Biennale.
 In 1974, she was named a Commander of the Most Excellent Order of the British Empire.
 Riley has been given honorary doctorates by Oxford (1993) and Cambridge (1995).
-In 2003, she was awarded the Praemium Imperiale, and, in 1998, she became one of only 65 Companions of Honour in Britain.
+In 2003, she was awarded the Praemium Imperiale, and, in 1998, she became one of only 65 Members of the Order of the Companions of Honour in the Commonwealth.
 As a board member of the National Gallery in the 1980s, she blocked Margaret Thatcher's plan to give an adjoining piece of property to developers and thus helped ensure the eventual construction of the museum's Sainsbury Wing.
 Riley has also received the Goslarer Kaiserring of the city of Goslar in 2009 and the 12th Rubens Prize of Siegen in 2012.
 Also in 2012, she became the first woman to receive the Sikkens Prize, the Dutch art prize recognising the use of colour.

 Philanthropy

 Riley is a Patron of Paintings in Hospitals, a charity established in 1959 to provide art for health and social care in England, Wales and Northern Ireland.

 Between 1987 and 2014, she created three murals across the eighth, ninth and tenth floors of the Queen Elizabeth Queen Mother Wing, St Mary's Hospital, London.

+Since 2016 the Bridget Riley Art Foundation has funded the Bridget Riley Fellowship at the British School at Rome.

 In 2017, alongside Yoko Ono and Tracey Emin, Riley donated artworks to an auction to raise money for Modern Art Oxford.